laoz40/Horus/README.md

 This is a learning project, meaning I try to write all the code myself so I can actually learn and have fun.
-I don't see the enjoyment in having AI generate all the code, because it takes zero skill and you don't learn how to make anything.
-Also they love to get everything wrong and spit nonsense.
+I don't see the enjoyment in having AI generate all the code.
+It is a lifeless activity that takes zero skill and you don't learn how to actually make anything.
+Also it loves to get everything wrong and spit nonsense.

 ## Stack